Cyclone Freddy: Mozambique

 UNICEF provided water purification supplies, medical items, tents, and hygiene kits among other things to help families and children.
 By 13 March, 5,000 were living in the accommodation and over 100,000 needed humanitarian assistance.
 The government was not prepared for a storm of Freddy's magnitude, and struggled to provide an effective response.
 Amnesty International suggested that Mozambique be compensated for impacts by Freddy, due to being least responsible for climate change.
-The Mozambican president, Filipe Nyusi, appealed for aid and to rebuild infrastructure.
-He also provided MT250 million ($3.9 million) to Zambezia province to help restore everyday activities.
-The UN Humanitarian Coordinator for the nation, Martin Griffiths, released $10 million on 16 March to support Cholera and emergency response aid.
+By 24 March 230 accommodation centers remained operational, housing 184,282 people.
+The WFP also provided 7-day rations of food through cash-based transfers for 17,545 people.